A motor-compatible kayak offers tremendous freedom and the ability to explore and traverse greater distances.

 Best Overall: Old Town Predator MK Fishing Kayak With Motor

-Chock full with features and handy accessories, the Predator MK from Old Town is worthy of its place atop the motorized kayak pantheon.
+Chock full of features and handy accessories, the Predator MK from Old Town is worthy of its place atop the motorized kayak pantheon.

-Like most in its class, the Predator is a wide and stable boat with a huge 600-pound weight capacity.
+Like most motorized kayaks, the Predator is a wide and stable boat with a huge 600-pound weight capacity.

 Stand-assist straps give you the confidence to stand and cast in most water conditions.